pwnxpl0it/idkmng/README.md

 ---
 ### Functions
-you can enhance the functionality of your templates by using special placeholders that prompt for user input or retrieve values from environment variables.
-These placeholders follow the format `{{$keyword:function}}`
+you can enhance the functionality of your templates by calling function that can perform actions on the placeholder name/value, like prompting for user input or retrieving values from environment variables, etc.., These placeholders follow the format `{{$keyword:function}}`

 Example:
 ```toml